daKmoR/generate-typescript-definition-files-from-javascript/README.md

 }
 ```

-So if we now go back to the test we do not see that `square('two')` is wrong 😭.
+So now, if we go back to the tests, we don't see that `square('two')` is wrong 😭.

 ![02-js-square-two](https://raw.githubusercontent.com/daKmoR/generate-typescript-definition-files-from-javascript/master/images/02-js-square-two.png)

-So that is the power of types.
+And that's the power of types!
 But we can make it work for JavaScript as well 🤗

 Let's add types via JsDoc